gioenn/ecoware/README.md

 Welcome to the ECoWare initiative page.

-In the following repository you will find the components that builds our MAPE loop.
+In the following repositories you will find the components that builds our MAPE loop.

 ### New Components (FSE '16)
 - [Sy: a sensor for containeirs](https://github.com/deib-polimi/sy)